SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 In the stock market, protecting capital is often just as important as generating returns.

-Can Research Analysts Recommend Exact Lot Sizes?
+Can Research Analysts Recommend Your Exact Lot Size?

 Imagine receiving a message from a research analyst that says: “Buy 5 lots of this option immediately.”